Reorganizing the Overwolf Support Portal around user intent rather than the system taxonomy

 000000

-Because 88% of users access support through the Overwolf client rather than the browser portal, I extended the redesign to the in-client support widget, applying the same routing and information architecture changes to ensure a consistent experience across touchpoints.
+Because 88% of users start in the Overwolf client rather than the browser portal, redesigning only the portal would have missed the primary support surface.
+I extended the same routing and information architecture to the in-client support widget, keeping the experience consistent across touchpoints.

 I also developed a design-system extension to maintain alignment as portal and product patterns evolved.